 MEDICINE-435C.
 Gastroenterology.
 (1) Course Goals: Primary - To provide an experience from which the student can develop a fundamental approach to the diagnosis and management of digestive diseases.
 (2).
 Goals Are Achieved: Through participation in the care of patients under the guidance of the fellows and faculty on the GI Consult Services (Duke Hospital), Liver Service (Duke), Biliary Service (Duke) and Outpatient GI Clinics.
 (3) Methods of Evaluation: Evaluations are completed by the course director and the fellows working with the student and include clinical skills, fund of basic information, and the ability to apply this knowledge to the care of patients.
 Course meets at 8:00 am, Monday through Friday.
-Prior to the start of rotations students will receive an email detailing their specific schedule and on the first day of classes, should plan to meet in the Tyor Conference Room in the Duke Gastroenterology Clinical Suite, Orange Zone, Room 0343.
-For more information, please contact Jill Rimmer at 684-2819 or via email at jill.rimmer@duke.edu.
+Prior to the start of rotations students will receive an email detailing their specific schedule and on the first day of classes, should plan to meet at the information desk in the DMP lobby at 8:00am.
+For more information, please contact Jill Rimmer at (919) 684-2819 or via email at jill.rimmer@duke.edu.
 Credit: 4.
-Enrollment: max 2.
-Darin Dufault, MD and staff
+Enrollment: max 3.
+Cecelia Zhang, MD and staff

 MEDICINE-437C.
 Rheumatology.
-This is a 2 week elective for 4th year medical students who are looking to demystify the field of rheumatology.
+This is a 2 week elective for fourth-year medical students who are looking to demystify the field of rheumatology.
 This rotation will be especially helpful for future internal medicine, family medicine, dermatology and orthopedic residents.
 Students will rotate through multiple rheumatology clinics, learning how to manage complex disease in an outpatient environment.
 Inpatient consult time may be available upon request.
 Students will take part in the division's didactic and educational activities, such as Journal Club.
 Other educational modalities such as instructional videos and podcasts will be used.
 By the end of the rotation, students will learn (a) how to distinguish symptoms from autoimmune diseases from other causes (b) how to perform a detailed physical exam with emphasis on musculoskeletal exam (c) how to order and interpret common autoimmune labs (d) basics of how rheumatologists use immunosuppression to manage autoimmune disease.
 Pre-requisites: Permission of the instructor is required.
-Students that take the 2nd year, two credit Rheumatology selective are not eligible to enroll in this course.
+Students that take the second-year, two-credit Rheumatology selective are not eligible to enroll in this course.
 Students must have taken Medicine 205C in order to be eligible.
 Credit: 2; Maximum Enrollment: 1.
-The course is graded "Credit/No Credit."
-Students should meet in Clinic 1J at 8:00am on the first day of the rotation.
+The course is graded "Credit/No Credit".
+Interested students: If the course is full when you attempt to enroll, please reach out to Dr. Doss (jayanth.doss@duke.edu).
 Jayanth Doss, MD; Lisa Criscione-Schreiber, MD; Ankoor Shah, MD; Nancy Allen, MD; William St. Clair, MD; Sophia Wienmann, MD; and Ryan Jessee, MD